Skip to content

 Shape s = new Circle();

-s.staticMethod(); // calls Shape's method regardless of runtime type
+s.staticMethod(); // calls Shape's static method regardless of runtime type

 Best Practices